abellliam/textgen-LSTM/README.md

 September brings the fruiterer's To buy him some bread, When she came back The dog sat inoa offe came to yonder wee town, e-ho!

-In marble halls as white as a wand.`
+In marble halls as white as a wand.

+---